ibm-cloud-docs/discovery-data/cm-edit-collection.md

 You can change the characteristics of your collection from the Content Mining application.
 {: shortdesc}

-You might want to change the following characteristics:
+You can change the following characteristics:

 -   [Change the time zone of your collection](#cm-edit-collection-time-zone)
 -   [Add document flags that you can use to tag documents of interest in your collection](#cm-flags-add)